 Each Waterbrick has a detachable handle attached to it.

 This makes it very easy to carry the unit around.

 What I mean is…have you ever tried lugging one of these huge 5-gallon water-cooler-canisters somewhere?

 Carrying Waterbricks is real easy.
 I can hold one brick in each hand and they hang very close to my legs.
 They’re not bulky at all.
 This is because of:

 - Their small, rectangular shape

 - Smaller size (3.5 gallons), which means a lighter weight

 - Move your water supplies from your house to your car fast

 - Refill your containers at the water source easily

-You’re going to run out of your water supplies at some point.
-And when that happens, you’ll want to have a water container that you can carry around easily.
+You might run out of your water supplies at some point.
+When that happens, you’ll want to have a water container that you can carry around easily.